 Renascor Resources is pleased to announce the results of the Definitive Feasibility Study (DFS) for its Siviour Graphite Project (Siviour) on South Australia’s Eyre Peninsula.

 The DFS confirms Siviour’s potential as a low-cost, long-life graphite project that can achieve consistently attractive profit margins even in the current lower graphite price environment.
 A summary of highlights relating to the DFS is detailed below.

-- Next steps: Renascor’s next immediate steps are expected to include securing binding offtake agreements, final project permitting and commencing financial due diligence.
+- Next steps: Renascor’s next immediate steps include securing binding offtake agreements, concluding lender due diligence and commencing early contractor involvement.